How to Implement Change Management on a Global Scale

 Written by Prosci

+Is your organization managing more changes that impact stakeholders in other areas of the world?
 In today’s global marketplace, organizations that can change more effectively increase their opportunities and competitive advantage, which makes a global strategy for change management critical.
 Here are three keys to implementing change management on a global scale.

-Plan Globally, Implement Locally
+Plan Change Management Globally,

 Consider the critical success factors for building organizational change capability, and apply the concepts with a global perspective: